RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 You can think of it as a runic Shavian with a few improvements like:

 * letter design is historically rooted
-* flexibility to seamlessly add or subtract phonemes
+* flexibility to seamlessly add or subtract phonemes as the user wishes
 * transparently shows the relationships between phonemes with consistent use of combinatorial patterns
 * a letter for the happY vowel